raulalexe/crypto-market-watch/TELEGRAM_BOT_SETUP.md

 # Telegram Bot Setup Guide

 ## Overview
-This guide will help you set up the Telegram bot for Crypto Market Monitor to send real-time market alerts to users.
+This guide will help you set up the Telegram bot for Crypto Market Watch to send real-time market alerts to users.

 ## Features Implemented